 We call the Skip Garden the garden of a thousand hands because it was created, grows and gets nourished with the help of countless volunteers.
 Our experienced gardeners, chefs and carpenters love sharing their knowledge and will always ensure that volunteers learn something new in return for their hard work.
+Whether you are a group of colleagues wanting to give something back or simply want to join one of our Twilight Gardening sessions we will do our best to find the most fulfilling opportunity for you to get involved and help our garden grow.

 Please contact firstname.lastname@example.org if you would like to volunteer with Global Generation